demiglace0505/angular-course/readme.md

 }
 ```

-There is also a shorthand method of writing the above in a constructor:
+There is also a shorthand method of writing a constructor:

 ``` javascript
 export class Ingredient {